 Limitation of Liability

 7.1.
-The Provider shall not be liable for any indirect, incidental, or consequential damages arising from the use of the support services.
+Either party shall not be liable for any indirect, incidental, or consequential damages arising from the use of the support services.

 7.2.
-The Provider’s total liability for any claims related to support services shall not exceed the total fees paid by the Customer for such services.
+Either party’s total liability for any claims related to support services shall not exceed the total fees paid by the Customer for such services.

 Termination